zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Aecio says, “Yeah, I hope it doesn’t leave a lot of  damage,” meaning I hope the storm doesn’t cause too much harm – doesn’t, for ex ample, cause any houses to fall down or any buildings to lose their roofs.
 He says, “We haven’t recovered from the aftermath of the last big storm.”
 “Afterma th” (aftermath) is what happens after something else, usually the bad things or neg ative consequences of something.
 The “aftermath of a storm” would be what  happens after there’s a big storm.
 “In the aftermath of the big storm, the pric e of gasoline went up because it wasn’t easy to get gasoline in that area.”

 Shana says, “No, when I said I was hoping for the b est, I meant I’m hoping to catch it on film.”
-“To catch it” means to be able t o video the event or to use your camera to make a movie of it.
+“To catch it” means to be able to video the event or to use your camera to make a movie of it.
 She says, “The weathe r forecaster says that their radar has detected a big cyclone forming over this area.”
 A “weather forecaster” (forecaster) is a person who tries to predict what the weather will be in the future, which is always a very difficult thing to do.

 “Radar” (radar) is a technology that allows a machi ne to detect the speed of things that cannot be seen by your eyes or that can not easily be observed or noticed.
 In an airport, they use radar to keep trac k of all of the airplanes that are flying in out of the airport to make sure that they  don’t hit each other.
 Radar can also be used to see where the clouds are and where it is raining.
 The weather forecaster uses radar to try to figure out what the  weather will be in the near future.